SIZING & POSITIONING GUIDE

 Set one crank (If your legs are different lengths, use the crank for the shorter leg) vertical so that the pedal is in the lowest position, then place the shoed heel of your foot on that pedal.
 The saddle should be adjusted up or down till there is a slight bend at the knee.
 It should be possible to place both heels on the pedals and pedal backwards without rocking from side to side on the saddle.

-NB Knee problems may be caused by having a top of saddle to pedal dimension of more than 110 % of the rider's inside leg measurement.
+NB Knee problems may be caused by having a top of saddle to pedal dimension of more than 110 % of the rider's inside leg measurement (Again this is not the trouser inside leg).

 SADDLE LATERAL POSITION